melbournebioinformatics/MelBioInf_docs/docs/tutorials/variant_calling_galaxy_1/variant_calling_galaxy_1.md

 ## Learning Objectives

-At the end of this tutorial you should:
+At the end of the course, you will be able to:

- - Be familiar with the FASTQ format and base quality scores
+* Work with the FASTQ format and base quality scores
- - Be able to align reads to generate a BAM file and subsequently generate a pileup file
+* Align reads to generate a BAM file and subsequently generate a pileup file
- - Be able to run the FreeBayes variant caller to find SNVs and indels
+* Run the FreeBayes variant caller to find SNVs and indels
- - Be able to visualise BAM files using the [Integrative Genomics Viewer (IGV)] and identify likely SNVs and indels by eye
+* Visualise BAM files using the Integrative Genomics Viewer (IGV) and identify likely SNVs and indels by eye

 ## Requirements

 This workshop uses Galaxy as a platform.
 It is recommended that participants who have not used Galaxy before either sign up for our Intro to GVL workshop, or work through this tutorial themselves beforehand.

 This is a hands-on workshop and attendees are required to bring their own laptops.

 ------